Mentalab-hub/explore-android/README.md

 * Measure impedance
 * Filter and stream raw data

-Please not that the API is not guranteed in all Android versions.
+Please note that the API is not guranteed in all Android versions.
 The API functionality is tested in Pixel phones with Android 13 OS.

 Requirements
 ==================